wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/07-create-information-barrier-policy.md

 When admins create or update information barrier policies, the service automatically searches the members to ensure that the Team members are not violating any policies.
 If there are any new violations, the following actions are taken:

-- **1:1 chat**: If a chat between two participants violates a policy, the chat is set to read-only and no new messages can be sent.
+- **1:1 chat**: If communication between two users is no longer allowed (because of application to one or both users of a policy that blocks communication), further communication is blocked.
+Their existing chat conversations become read-only.

 - **Group chat**: If participants in a group chat violate a changed or new policy, the affected participants are removed from the chat and they can see the conversation history in read-only.